sdiwana/frontend-nanodegree-arcade-game/README.md

 for self-checking their submission.
 <<<<<<< HEAD

+After Second Review
+	- 1. Click on index.html to start the game or
+	2.a.
+Run python server on your terminal from same directory as your index file and other directories with following command:  python -m SimpleHTTPServer
+	2.b.
+Then in your browser, type ip and port to run the game: 127.0.0.1:8000

+	- Once again trying to post Readme.

 After First Review:
 1. Eliminated double spacing in all files.
 2. Created consistent var declaration in engine.js.